visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 The user may select the integral curve to be based on an instantaneous or time-varying vector field producing streamlines or pathlines, respectively.
 A streamline is path rendered by an integrator that uses the same vector field for the entire integration.
-A pathline uses the vector field that is in-step with the integrator, so as the integrator steps through time, it uses the vector field at that new time step.
+A pathline uses the vector field that is in-step with the integrator, so that as the integrator steps through time, it uses the vector field at each new time step.
+Pathline options are:

-Pathline Options:

-    * Override starting time - instead of starting with the current time step, utilize another time for the start time.
+Override starting time
+    Instead of starting with the current time step, utilize another time for the start time.
+Parameters are:

     * Time - new starting time.

-    * Interpolation over time - indicated whether the mesh changes over time.
+Interpolation over time

-       * Mesh is static over time - typically the case, but cannot be assumed.
-         Confirm this before selecting.
-       * Mesh varies over time (Default).
+    Interpolate the integral curve with a static mesh for all time or with a varying mesh at each time step.
+The mesh is typically static, but this cannot always be assumed and should be verified for each dataset before use.

 .. _common ICS advanced: